The First Revival was the first

 a place like that, I surely

-would have travelled’, Carl threw in.
+would've travelled,' Carl threw in.

-‘Me too’, said Jerry.
-‘One time
+'Me too,' said Jerry.
+'One time

 I came across your town